DatGameh/Pretty-Flat-Boston-Case/README.md

 # Pretty-Flat-Boston-Case
-A variant of the Boston Keyboard that has a very slight 0.5 degree angle.

-The Boston keyboard is 120% compact battleship design created by Pylon.
+The [Boston keyboard](https://github.com/bluepylons/Boston) is 120% compact battleship design created by Pylon.
-I really like the design, but my wrists don't like the angle of some keyboards.
+I really like the design, but my wrists don't cope well with angled keyboards.
 And so I created a variant of the Left and Right Halves of the case's model to be "pretty flat".

 The case now has a slight 0.5 degree angle, which was the smallest angle I could get for clearance of parts without raising the height of the board itself.

 **This model was designed to be compatible with all the other current parts of the 0.7J hotswap 3DP design** (including the map!)
 **NOTE: This has NOT been tested yet.**

+Included here are only the "Left Half" and "Right Half" models.
+To get the other parts necessary for the full build (e.g. PCB, key separators, LED spacers, etc.), go to [Pylon's repository of the 3D Printed Parts](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/3D%20printed%20version).

 <img width="674" alt="Image of Pretty Flat Boston" src="https://github.com/DatGameh/Pretty-Flat-Boston-Case/assets/71962500/f7cb782e-2756-4996-90c1-defb63b81f12">